apache/flink/docs/monitoring/metrics.md

 metrics.reporter.influxdb.db: flink
 metrics.reporter.influxdb.username: flink-metrics
 metrics.reporter.influxdb.password: qwerty
+metrics.reporter.influxdb.retentionPolicy: one_hour

 {% endhighlight %}

-The reporter would send metrics using http protocol with default retention policy defined on InfluxDB server.
+The reporter would send metrics using http protocol to the InfluxDB server with the specified retention policy (or the default policy specified on the server).
 All Flink metrics variables (see [List of all Variables](#list-of-all-variables)) are exported as InfluxDB tags.

 ### Prometheus (org.apache.flink.metrics.prometheus.PrometheusReporter)